 How it works

-Likert scale questions are a staple of all types of research.
-They ask respondents to rate a statement on a 5-point scale indicating agreement, likeness, etc. The scale is preset to strongly disagree through to strongly agree, and the leaders can edit the scale options as needed, but responses cannot be added or removed from Likert scale questions.
-If you would like to ask a Likert-style question with greater or fewer than five responses, use the Multiple Choice question type.
+Likert scale text: the scale is preset to strongly disagree through to strongly agree, and you can edit the scale options as needed.
+If you would like to ask a Likert-style question with greater or fewer than five responses, use the + and - symbols to the right of the answer options to add or remove them.

 When to use it

-Likert scale questions are generally catered towards opinion based questions or statements and work best when assessing responses based on variables, e.g. sentiment, quality, importance, likelihood, etc. They are particularly useful when paired with Satisfaction Score questions, as you can use them to better understand why a certain Satisfaction Score was selected.
+Likert scale questions are generally catered towards opinion based questions or statements and work best when assessing responses based on variables, e.g. sentiment, quality, importance, likelihood, etc. They are particularly useful when paired with satisfaction score questions, as you can use them to better understand why a certain satisfaction score was selected.
 Learn more here.

-Examples taken from an HR survey
+Examples taken from an HR survey:

 - I feel valued and recognized for my contributions at this company.
 (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree)